Are you looking to buy a new smoothie blender? READ THIS FIRST!

-Oster BeehiveThe Oster Beehive is a classic looking stainless steel 500 Watt smoothie blender that can blend most non frozen items and looks fantastic on your counter with its retro beehive design.
-It's like a piece of art on your kitchen counter.
+Oster BeehiveThe Oster Beehive is a classic looking stainless steel 500 Watt smoothie blender that can blend most non frozen items and looks like a piece of art on your kitchen counter with its retro beehive design.
 It has a simple knob control with 2 speeds.
 The jar is made out of glass and is relatively easy to keep clean.
 We used this smoothie machine exclusively for about a year before upgrading to the Vitamix 5200 in order to blend frozen items and whole fruits to save time and money.

 WHERE TO BUY: The Oster Beehive is also available with free shipping from Amazon.

 The Nutri Bullet Blender/Mixer SystemThe Magic Bullet brand of smoothie blenders have bypassed the traditional upright jar and motor design and turned the concept of a blender on its head.
 The best feature about this blender is how there is relatively no cleanup as the small self contained jar is easily washed and produces just one or two servings.
 The most popular reason people purchase this blender is that it is very fast and easy to both use and clean.
 It comes with a lot of extra accessories which may be excessive if all you intend to do is make smoothies.

 WHERE TO BUY: The cheapest and easiest way to buy one is through Amazon: Nutri Bullet 12-Piece Blender/Mixer System

 If you do decide you want to stick with making smoothies every day, then a great way to save money is to send your lower-priced blender back within the return policy window and upgrade to either a certified refurbished Vitamix or Blendtec.
 These aren't considerably more and will save you lots of time and money in the long run.